AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module15/ex2.md

 ![DSW](./images/jupstart6result.png)

-The **AEP Demo - Car Insurance Interactions** dataset is now assigned to a dataframe, and now a data scientist can continue Exploration, Visualization and Model Development based on this dataframe on their local computer using Anaconda and Query Service.
+The **AEP Demo - Car Insurance Interactions** dataset is now assigned to a data-frame, and now a data scientist can continue Exploration, Visualization and Model Development based on this data-frame on their local computer using Anaconda and Query Service.

 Next Step: [15.3 Operationalize your model using a Recipe](./ex3.md)